Jarjoshi273/LSTM_SALES/README.md

 3. Applied Linear Regression to predicted the forecast and evaluated different accuracy metrices like RMSE (Root Mean Squared Error) and MAE(Mean Absolute Error).

-         a)      Trained a single model for all stores, using storeId as a feature.
+         a)      Trained a single model for all stores.
          b)      Trained separate model for each store.